apache/dubbo-website/content/en/overview/mannual/java-sdk/tasks/mesh/bookinfo-sidecar/_index.md

                 <h4 class="card-title">
                     <a href='{{< relref "./traffic/" >}}'>Traffic Management</a>
                 </h4>
-                <p>Tasks that demonstrates how to use Istio's traffic routing features.</p>
+                <p>Tasks that demonstrate how to use Istio's traffic routing features.</p>
             </div>
         </div>
     </div>